yvesgurcan/devchoice/README.md

 #### explicit
 The default value of `explicit` is `no`.
 The `explicit` key has 3 valid values for iTunes: `no`, `yes`, `clean` (which corresponds to the censored version of an explicit show).

+### Customized behaviors

+Some of the fields and the logic to populate them in the feed is implied.
+Here are more details about these custom behaviors that are not traditional to usual podcast feeds:

+* each episode get their `author` from the `podcast` key
+* if the `podcast` key is missing, the `author` field is derived from `episode`